EBOLA – BEHIND THE MASK

 This is life and death, the true inside story of the outbreak.

 In 2013 he ran the nutrition programme at Leer Hospital in the North of the country.
-This Hospital had stood for 25 years, before its destruction a matter of weeks after he left in January 2014.

 Taking part in the Ebola response in Sierra Leone was Andy’s fourth mission and he states “by far the most emotionally testing”.

 Andy works in the Intensive Care Unit at Harrogate District Hospital in North Yorkshire.